 - When an AI chatbot advises you to put glue on pizza.
 All Slop.

-- Consider the Likelihood - The easiest way to detect AI slop is to ask whether what you are seeing is even possible... so if it is not plausible in the real world, then it’s obviously AI-generated.
+- Consider the Likelihood - The easiest way to detect AI slop is to ask whether what you are seeing is even possible.
+So if it is not plausible in the real world, then it’s obviously AI-generated.
 For example, a horse on the moon or a chair made of avocado just isn't believable in the real world.

 - Listen for Garbled Speech - AI-generated speech has not mastered natural-sounding speaking cadence.
 In fact the voices and rhythms generated by AI slop make garbled sounds that come across as flat.
-Human beings would never produce that kind of garbled quality, because we literally can’t!
+Human beings would never produce that kind of garbled quality because we literally can’t!

-While other dictionaries have chosen their Words of the Year including parasocial, vibe coding, and 67, I think "slop" captures an experience across the board (not just for celebrity seekers, programmers and kids).
-All this sloppiness makes it clear that the onus is on you - the consumer - yet again to take extra measures to protect yourself.
+All this sloppiness makes it clear that it's up to you - the consumer - yet again to take extra measures to protect yourself.
 Even if it seems innocent enough, it's not.
-It is pervasive and it's up to you stay grounded in reality and not sucked in.
+Slop is pervasive and makes it even harder for young people to stay grounded in reality and not sucked in.
+The only positive twist I can foresee is an explosion in creativity.

 Ronald McDonald in a police chase, Jesus joking about “last supper vibes,” and Sam Altman getting arrested for shoplifting.
 That’s a small taste of what you may find on OpenAI’s new social app, where “everything is fake,” said Gerrit De Vynck and Drew Harwell in The Washington Post.
 Sora is the AI giant’s effort to challenge TikTok with an addictive platform on which “every second of audio and video is generated by artificial intelligence.”
 Users can insert themselves into “just about every scenario imaginable,” with frighteningly high realism and AI-generated audio.
-OpenAI initially said it would “block any copyrighted characters” only if rights holders requested it, then quickly backtracked to give IP owners more control.
-Still, in the days after Sora’s release, users quickly tested the boundaries of AI video’s potential.
 One AI filmmaker used Sora to create a satirical “TV commercial for a children’s play set that features a ‘hidden massage room,’ in reference to convicted sex offender Jeffrey Epstein.”
 Another slop who dominated our conversation this year.